Find out everything you need to know with our Q&A guide.

 Q) Are there any other tax benefits to saving in a pension?

 A) Yes.
-On top of tax relief on contributions, money saved in a pension will largely accrue tax-free (as with Isas, 10% tax is payable on UK dividend income).
+On top of tax relief on contributions, money saved in a pension accrues tax-free.
 When you retire you can take up to 25% of your fund as a tax-free cash lump sum to spend or invest as you choose.

 Q) How much can I pay into a pension?